Indian Football League: The trophy

-The I-League has only been awarding a proper trophy to the champion since 2013 when the 2012–13 season champions, Churchill Brothers, won the league.
-Before 2013 the I-League champions received a basic trophy.
-The new trophy was designed in Europe and is modeled along the lines of the champion trophies in the top European leagues.
-Regarding the trophy, the AIFF general secretary, Kushal Das, said: "It is the endeavour of AIFF to practice the best principles of other leagues and accordingly we thought to create a more contemporary look to the I-League trophy in line with trophies given in European leagues".
+The I-League has been awarding the champion trophy since 2013, when Churchill Brothers won the league.
+It is modeled along the lines of the champion trophies in the top European leagues.
+Regarding the trophy, the AIFF general secretary Kushal Das said: "It is the endeavour of AIFF to practice the best principles of other leagues and accordingly we thought to create a more contemporary look to the I-League trophy in line with trophies given in European leagues".

 Season awards

-End of the season I-League awards were previously conducted by the Football Players' Association of India and All India Football Federation since 2008–09 season.
-Currently the awards include the Hero of the league, the golden boot, the golden glove, the best head coach (Syed Abdul Rahim Award), the best defender (Jarnail Singh Award), the best midfielder and the emerging player of the league, all of which are sponsored by Hero.
+End of the season I-League awards were previously conducted by the Football Players' Association of India.
+Currently, the awards include Hero of the league, golden boot, golden glove, the best head coach (Syed Abdul Rahim Award), the best defender (Jarnail Singh Award), the best midfielder and the emerging player of the league.